249th Engineer Battalion (United States): World War II

 On 24 December 1944, Brigadier General Harlan Harkness, the assistant division commander, ordered the battalion to advance and secure the towns of Arsdorf and Bigonville to the north of the 26th Infantry Division, near the area of operations of the 4th Armored Division, in order to relieve the occupied towns so the division could advance and attack the enemy line.
 Companies A and C were ordered into the town of Arsdorf where the battalion was engaged in fierce combat for two days.
 It was later learned that the town had never been secured by the 4th Armored Division.

 In February 1945, the battalion was selected for the special task of crossing the Rhine River.
 On 19 March 1945, the unit was assigned to the engineer task force charged with crossing the Rhine at Oppenheim.
 The main thrust of the effort was to use assault boats to get troops from 5th Infantry Division across and later to construct a more stable pontoon bridge.
 The battalion met little resistance across the river and quickly began constructing the bridge.
 After an accident resulting in a raft being sunk, the Battalion moved downriver to Mainz.
 After this bridge site was secure, the 249th was detached from the 1137th Engineer Group and was given the mission to secure and maintain the bridges on the Rhine River.
 In May 1945, when the war ended in Europe, the battalion was moved to Plattling, Germany where they built a camp for displaced refugees.
 In November 1945, the 249th Engineers were sent on their final orders to Camp Lucky Strike, near Marseilles, France and then redeployed back to the United States.
 The division was inactivated at Camp Patrick Henry, Virginia on 27 November 1945.

 Post World War II

 In late 1954, the Black Lion Battalion was withdrawn from the Reserves and assigned to the Regular Army.
 In February 1955, it was activated and assigned to USAREUR and an Engineer Battalion (Combat Heavy).
 From 1955 until 1960, the 249th Engineer Battalion (Construction) was stationed at Kleber Kaserne, ((Kaiserslautern, Germany)).
-Then it was dispatched to France for a time.
+Then it was dispatched to Etain, France for a time.
 Then the battalion was stationed at Gerszewski Barracks, Knielingen, Karlsruhe, Germany, under the command of the 18th Engineer Brigade, where it provided construction support to USAREUR elements stationed in Germany for the Cold War.